EmaApps/banyan/content/Snlr2yxMG61oz.md

 title: Tailwind
 ---

-I'm working on using Tailwind 3.0 official builder.
-This brings in nodeJS to the build process.
+Banyan now uses Tailwind 3.0 to build the CSS, both in live server and during static site generation.
+This does add nodeJS as our dev dependencuy, but on the plus side we get all the cool new features of Tailwind (like `print:hidden`).